ros-industrial/industrial_training/gh_pages/_source/session2/ros2/0-Services.md

    };
    ```

 1. Within your new ScanNPlan class, define a ROS Client as a private member variable of the class.
 Initialize the Client in the ScanNPlan constructor, using the same service name as defined earlier ("localize_part").
 Create a void function within the ScanNPlan class named `start`, with no arguments.
-This will contain most of our application workflow.
-For now, this function will call the `LocalizePart` service and print the response.
+This will eventually contain most of our application workflow.

    ``` c++
    class ScanNPlan : public rclcpp::Node